Game Reviewed: Catherine

 The game’s insensitive jokes about trans people, as seen through its character Erica, are also not acceptable.

 Catherine is profound and daring in many ways.
-But its sexism and black-and-white philosophies undermine what could be a wonderful game.
-I hope that Catherine: Full Body brings the game to its full potential.
+But its sexism and black-and-white philosophies undermine the game.

 Naomi Norbez has been making, playing, and critiquing games since she was a kid.
 In her free time she makes text adventures, draws comics, and watches birds.
 She hopes you find her reviews helpful and values any thoughts on them you'd like to share.